PaulApivat/paulapivat/content/post/sentiment_analysis/index.md

 Example stopwords are: your, yours, yourself, yourselves, he, him, his, himself etc.

 This allows us to have each sentence be on equal playing field.

-**NOTE**: It turns out the `Vader` module for sentiment analysis is fully capable of analyzing sentences with punctuation, word-shape (capitalization for emphasis), slang and even utf-8 encoded emojis, so we'll run a parallel set of analyses at the end **without normalization**.

 ```python
 # Remove Non-ASCII